 Here is a summary of the four market valuation indicators we update on a monthly basis.

-The Institute of Supply Management (ISM) has now released the January Non-Manufacturing Purchasing Managers' Index (PMI), also known as the ISM Services PMI.
-The headline Composite Index is at 55.5 percent, up 0.6 from a revised 54.9 last month.
-Today's number came in above the Investing.com forecast of 55.0 percent.
+The Institute of Supply Management (ISM) has now released the March Non-Manufacturing Purchasing Managers' Index (PMI), also known as the ISM Services PMI.
+The headline Composite Index is at percent 52.5, down 4.8 from 57.3 last month.
+Today's number came in above the Investing.com forecast of 44.0 percent.

-Quick take: At the end of January the inflation-adjusted S&P 500 index price was 133% above its long-term trend, up from 130% the previous month.
-This is a record high.
+Quick take: At the end of March the inflation-adjusted S&P 500 index price was 86% above its long-term trend, down from 130% the previous month.

 About the only certainty in the stock market is that, over the long haul, over performance turns into underperformance and vice versa.
 Is there a pattern to this movement?
 Let's apply some simple regression analysis to the question.